sbt/website/src/reference/00-Getting-Started/08-Library-Dependencies.md

 #### Getting the right Scala version with `%%`

-If you use `groupID %% artifactID % revision` rather than `groupID % artifactID % revision` (the difference is the double `%%` after the `groupID`), sbt will add your project's binary Scala version to the artifact name.
+If you use `organization %% moduleName % version` rather than `organization % moduleName % version` (the difference is the double `%%` after the `organization`), sbt will add your project's binary Scala version to the artifact name.
 This is just a shortcut.
 You could write this without the `%%`:

 ```scala